 Long-lived assets, including property, plant and equipment and finite-lived intangibles, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset or asset group may not be recoverable.
 If events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable, the Company estimates the undiscounted future cash flows (excluding interest) resulting from the use of the asset and its ultimate disposition.
 If the sum of the undiscounted cash flows (excluding interest) is less than the carrying value, the Company recognizes an impairment loss, measured as the amount by which the carrying value exceeds the fair value of the asset.
-In connection with integrating Colomer into the Company's business, the Company recognized a \$5.9 million impairment charge related to in-progress capitalized software development costs during the year ended December 31, 2013 which was included as a component of acquisition and integration costs for 2013 in the Company's Consolidated Statements of Income (Loss) and Comprehensive Income (Loss).
-There were no significant impairment to long-lived assets during the years ended December 31, 2014.
+In connection with integrating Colomer into the Company's business, the Company determined it would implement a company-wide, SAP enterprise resource planning system.
+As a result, the Company recognized a \$5.9 million impairment charge related to in-progress capitalized software development costs during the year ended December 31, 2013 which was included as a component of acquisition and integration costs for 2013 in the Company's Consolidated Statements of Income (Loss) and Comprehensive Income (Loss).
+There were no significant impairment to long-lived assets during the years ended December 31, 2015 and 2014.